 Solid (Natural) Hardwood Flooring

 There’s a reason solid hardwood flooring is so beloved—it’s gorgeous, it’s durable, it’s warm, and it’s elegant.
-Plus, if you treat it right, it can last for (literally) centuries
+Plus, if you treat it right, it can last for centuries.

 Solid Hardwood Flooring Construction

-As you might imagine, solid hardwood flooring is constructed of (no surprise) one big piece of solid wood throughout.
+As you might imagine, solid hardwood flooring is constructed of one big piece of solid wood throughout.

 It usually comes in strips between 1½ and 2½ inches wide, or planks between 4 and 8 inches wide.
 Strips and planks are generally ¾ of an inch thick and can come prefinished or unfinished, depending on your preference.